 - You, your spouse, and any qualifying children must all have valid Social Security Numbers.

-- You earned income and adjusted gross income must be no more than:
+- Your earned income and adjusted gross income must be no more than between $75,000 to $150,000, depending on specifics.

 There are special rules for members of the military serving in combat zones.
 These individuals may choose to include their nontaxable combat pay as income in order to qualify for the EIC.